kuiqejw/02.222/README.md

 * As taught by Lyle Fearnley, SUTD.
 Note that these are the slides and lectures of 2018.
 He may have changed it.
 * Essay is suggested.
 Please don't copy.
 It's always changing anyway. (see Essay 2019 image as to why I say so)
 * Got a B in this course.
 Highly recommended.
+* .onepkg and .pdf version of my notes now available!
 * How to study: Make sure that you fit the course description exactly.
 * Format of exam:
   * Essay: 2 Choose 1, would be in a subset of weeks.
 Cover three sides of your booklet, minimum